federicocarboni/saxe/README.md

 ## Goals

-- Full XML 1.0 standard conformance
-- Full Namespace in XML 1.0 standard conformance
+- Full XML 1.0 and Namespaces in XML 1.0 standard conformance
 - Simple and terse API
 - Reduced code footprint
 - Set a base for other standards built on XML (e.g. XHTML)